-This month’s workout, “Word Usage, Part 2,” again centers on section 5.250 of CMOS 17.
+This month’s workout, “Word Usage, Part 5,” centers on section 5.250 of CMOS 17.
 Today we focus on words beginning with the letters i through k.
 Writing and editing are more efficient when you never have to look up imply and infer or

 Michael Gross is director of legal services at the Authors Guild, Inc., a professional organization founded in 1912 to protect the interests of writers in copyright, fair contracts, and free expression.